Kevin-Pember/programming_knowledge_base/pages/Comment - Python.md

 - #[[Python]]
-- # Two Types of comments
+- ## Primary Comment Form
--
+	- In python comments are demarka